pubnub/pubnub-mcp-server/resources/sdk_docs/rust_publish-and-subscribe.md

 `
 ```

+For a full list, see Available features.

-Available in features: default, full, publish.
+### Available in features

-Requirements and behavior:
+default full publish

-- Must configure a valid publish_key at initialization.
+`publish_message()` sends a message to all subscribers on a channel.
+Requires a valid publish_key during initialization.

-- You can publish without being subscribed.
+- Publish anytime: You don't need to be subscribed to publish.
-- Message data: any JSON-serializable type; do not pre-serialize to JSON (SDK handles it).
+- Message data: Any JSON-serializable data (objects, arrays, numbers, strings, UTF‑8).
+- Don't JSON serialize: Pass the object; SDK serializes for you.
-- Max message size: 32 KiB (including channel name and escaped characters).
-Aim for < ~1,800 bytes for best performance.
-Exceeding 32 KiB returns an error.
+- Message size: Max 32 KiB (including channel and escapes).
+Aim < ~1.8 KiB for optimal performance.
+- Message too large: >32 KiB returns an error (see payload size guide).
-- Publish rate: publish as bandwidth allows; subscribers have an in-memory queue limit of 100 messages.
-Excess may be dropped if subscribers can’t keep up.
+- Publish rate: Soft limit based on subscriber capacity.
+In-memory queue holds 100 messages; older messages may drop if overwhelmed.
-- Publish to one channel at a time; multi-channel publish is not supported.
+- Multiple channels: Not supported in a single call; publish per channel.
 - Reliability best practices:
-  - Publish serially per channel.
+  - Publish to a channel serially (not concurrently).
-  - Wait for a success result before sending the next message.
+  - Check success code (e.g., [1,"Sent","136074940..."]) before sending next.
-  - Retry on failure.
+  - Retry on failure ([0,"blah","<timetoken>"]).
-  - Avoid overflowing the 100-message in-memory queue.
+  - Avoid exceeding 100-message in-memory queue.
-  - Throttle bursts as needed (for example, ≤ 5 msgs/sec per channel).
+  - Throttle as needed (e.g., ≤5 msgs/sec per channel).

 ### Method(s)